A Combinatorial Study on Quiver Varieties: Enumerative geometry on quiver varieties

 \section{Enumerative geometry on quiver varieties}

 This section is devoted to computations of some global invariants of quiver varieties.
-In \S \ref{sec:integral}, we compute the `equivariant volume' of $\M_{\w} (\vb)$.
-This is a simple application of Theorem \ref{thm:s4.3} and localization theorem.
-The main part in this section is \S \ref{sub:euler}, where we consider generating functions of Poincar\'e polynomials and Euler characteristics of quiver varieties.
-Our computation is based on combinatorial arguments over \textit{cores} and \textit{quotients} of Young diagrams in \S \ref{sec:s3}.
+In Section~\ref{sec:integral}, we compute the `equivariant volume' of $\M_{\w} (\vb)$.
+This is a simple application of Theo\-rem~\ref{thm:s4.3} and localization theorem.
+The main part in this section is Section~\ref{sub:euler}, where we consider generating functions of Poincar\'e polynomials and Euler characteristics of quiver va\-rie\-ties.
+Our computation is based on combinatorial arguments over \textit{cores} and \textit{quotients} of Young diagrams in Section~\ref{sec:s3}.

-\subsection{Equivariant integrals on $\M_{\w} (\vb)$}
+\subsection{Equivariant integrals on $\boldsymbol{\M_{\w} (\vb)}$}